 Back in the day, in what we now call “mid-century,” my late father, the photographer Peter Basch, would glance quizzically at me and what I was doing and wonder what was going on in this strange foreign country that was his son.

 He saw that I enjoyed Marvel Comics, especially X-Men and Spiderman, so he thought, huh, maybe other people like that stuff, too.
 So in his energetic and entrepreneurial way, he went over to the Marvel offices and took some pictures.
 I remember how excited I was to see a mention of my dad in the Marvel Bullpen Bulletins (I think that’s what it was called).
 I had heard that my dad was well-known, but seeing it the pages of The Fantastic Four made it real for me.
-Can anyone help me figure out which month it was in?
-I’d be grateful.
-It had some joke about how we’d see pictures of Stan the Man on post office walls.
+You can see the Bullpen entry here.

-Here’s the picture I have of Stan Lee (note our brand-new registered trademark!):
+Here’s the picture I have of Stan Lee (with our brand-new registered trademark, a Peter Basch Image®):

 I just saw Fury Road with my stepson.
 He wanted to know about the George Miller oeuvre, so I suggested we watch the movie that spawned it all, the 1979 Mad Max.

 Very interesting to see the little hints that remain in the current movie, such as guys using high bendy poles to land on top of cars.
 Anthony Lane speculates that the notion comes from Buster Keaton.
 Cool!